sampex/app/README.md

 - `templates/`: Directory containing HTML templates.
   - `index.html`: The home page where users input symptoms.
   - `result.html`: The page where the generated treatment plan is displayed.
-- `static/`: Directory for static files (e.g., CSS, JavaScript).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.